What is RIP (Routing Information Protocol) in Networking?

 What is RIP Protocol?

 The RIP routing protocol is defined in RFC 1058.
-It sends the routing table from the active interfaces every 30 seconds and also uses Hop Count.
-Its maximum Hop Count is 15, and the 16 is considered unreachable.
+It sends the routing table from the active interfaces every 30 seconds and also uses the Hop Count.
+Its maximum Hop Count is 15, and 16 is considered unreachable.

 It works very well in small networks.
 However, it is not recommended for use on extensive networks.